 Touchpads just aren’t there yet.
 Not on OS X, and certainly not on Windows 8.
 With the former there are a lot of great gestures but the customization options are ridiculously limited (and limiting).
 For the latter, by itself the touch gestures are few and far between, but with a good hardware/software maker you can have a ton of nifty features with a lot of customization.
+Compare this mouse with our Logitech M570 Wireless trackball review if you’re still not sold by the ultrathin.
 The problem is having the capable hardware and compatible software…all in one machine.

 More to the point, regular mice are far more intuitive.
 We’ve all used them for decades, and they work really, really well.
 They’ve gone through a serious maturation process, all the way back to the 60’s.
 High-end mice range from 30-button monstrosities to very sharp, very powerful devices, many of which Logitech has built.
 As I write this review I’m using the Performance Mouse MX, which has so much great hardware that it’s impossible to deny that the mouse is king.

 Touchpads, however, will have a place once the OS’s of tomorrow become the OS’s of today and software makers wake up.
 In the meantime, Logitech gives us the Ultrathin Touch Mouse T630, a travel-size mouse very similar to the Microsoft Wedge Touch Mouse except that it’s way better shaped, far simpler to use, and works on any computer, regardless of operating system.
 In other words, the T630 is the first step into a proper touchpad mouse.